MackLetladi/multi-modal-image-retrieval-system-main/README.md

 ---

-This guide ensures your application runs smoothly on both **Windows** and **Linux**. 🚀 Once the backend and frontend is running, visit http://localhost:8000/ for the interactive API documentation.
+This guide ensures your application runs smoothly on both **Windows** and **Linux**. 🚀 Once the backend and frontend is running, visit http://localhost:8000/.